-Every day I drive by.
+Every day I would drive by.
 A learned compulsion.
 But a compulsion nonetheless.
 This routine lives in the cold light of morning like the forcefully extroverted cousin of my deeper routines.
 The routines of compulsion in its purest form.
 Crystallized at the bottom of a highball, precariously caught on the edge of a nightstand.
 An intricate, lovingly maintained web of obsessive thoughts.

-Every day I drive by.
+Every day I’d drive by.
 Every night I relearn the patterns of the ceiling as three decades’ worth of awkward actions are revisited, sifted through, and curated.
 Curated, fed, and clothed until they can live on their own.
 My thought babies, the children of anxiety and an overactive imagination.